christinereina/roboger/README.md

 ## Setup/Installation Requirements

-* Clone the project from its GitHub repository (https://github.com/christinereina/roboger.git).
+* Clone the project from its GitHub repository (https://github.com/christinereina/roboger.git)
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
-* You can view this project live on GitHub Pages at this link: .
+* You can view this project live on GitHub Pages [here](https://christinereina.github.io/roboger/)

 ## Specifications